simply-logical/simply-logical/src/simply-logical.md

 ## About the Book ##

 ### History ###
-"Simply Logical" by Peter Flach was published by John Wiley in 1994.
+"Simply Logical -- Intelligent Reasoning by Example" by Peter Flach was first published by John Wiley in 1994.
 It could be purchased as book-only or with a 3.5 inch diskette containing the Prolog programs printed in the book (for various operating systems).

-In 2007 the copyright reverted back to the author and book and programs have been freely available [online](https://www.cs.bris.ac.uk/~flach/SimplyLogical.html).
+In 2007 the copyright reverted back to the author and book and programs have been freely available [online](https://www.cs.bris.ac.uk/~flach/SimplyLogical.html) ever since.
+The print version is no longer available through John Wiley publishers.

-In 2015, as a pilot, we have ported most of the original book into an online, interactive website using SWI-Prolog's [SWISH platform](https://swish.swi-prolog.org/).
-Since then, we have created *Simply Logical* open source organisation committed to maintaining a suite of freely available interactive online educational resources about Artificial Intelligence and Logic Programming with Prolog.
+In 2015, as a pilot, we ported most of the original book into an online, interactive website using SWI-Prolog's [SWISH platform](https://swish.swi-prolog.org/).
+Since then, we created the *Simply Logical* open source organisation committed to maintaining a suite of freely available interactive online educational resources about Artificial Intelligence and Logic Programming with Prolog.
 Visit our organisation's [website](https://simply-logical.space/) and [GitHub profile](https://github.com/simply-logical) for more details.

-This book is no longer available through John Wiley publishers.
-You can download a free PDF copy or view an online version.

 ### PDF version ###
 [![PDF](https://img.shields.io/badge/read-PDF-green.svg)](https://github.com/simply-logical/simply-logical/releases/download/v1.0/SL.pdf)
-The PDF version of the book is available as a [*GitHub release*](https://github.com/simply-logical/simply-logical/releases/tag/v1.0).
+The PDF version of the original book is available as a [*GitHub release*](https://github.com/simply-logical/simply-logical/releases/tag/v1.0).

 #### Citation ####
 ```BibTeX